Pulju

 Park History

 Pulju Wilderness Area was established in 1991 as part of Finland's Wilderness Act, which created 12 wilderness areas to protect the last large-scale roadless landscapes in Finnish Lapland.
-Pulju was recognised for its ecological importance as a corridor connecting the larger wilderness areas of Pöyrisjärvi and Käsivarsi, and for its well-preserved mosaic of boreal forest, fell, and mire habitats.
+[1] Pulju was recognised for its ecological importance and for its well-preserved mosaic of boreal forest, fell, and mire habitats, as well as for the unique Pulju moraines that give the area its name.
 The designation process involved extensive consultation with Sámi herding cooperatives to ensure that traditional reindeer herding could continue within the protected area.
 The Wilderness Act specifically allows herding as a land use compatible with wilderness preservation, along with traditional fishing and berry picking.
 Metsähallitus manages Pulju with a minimal-intervention approach, maintaining only essential structures such as wilderness huts and reindeer herding facilities.
 The area is included in the Natura 2000 network, recognising its European significance for boreal and subarctic habitat types.
 Tourism pressure remains modest due to the area's remoteness and lack of infrastructure, but management planning considers the potential for increased visitor interest as adjacent areas become more popular.

 Major Trails And Attractions

 Pulju offers quiet wilderness trekking through a landscape that transitions from pine forest through birch woodland to open fell, providing variety within a relatively compact area.
 There are no marked trails, and visitors navigate using maps and compass across terrain that is generally less challenging than the more mountainous wilderness areas to the west.
-The Pulju fell summits provide panoramic views across the surrounding wilderness, with the mountain chain of Käsivarsi visible to the west on clear days.
+The Pulju fell summits provide panoramic views across the surrounding wilderness.
 Open wilderness huts provide shelter at key locations, though visitors should confirm current availability and conditions with Metsähallitus before departing.
 The lakes offer fishing for Arctic char and brown trout in scenic settings surrounded by wilderness.
 Berry picking in late summer yields excellent crops of cloudberry from the mires and bilberry from the forest floor.
 The autumn ruska season in September is particularly beautiful in the transitional forest-fell landscape where the diverse vegetation creates a rich palette of colours.
 Winter activities include cross-country skiing across the frozen terrain, with opportunities for northern lights observation in the dark polar night months.
-The area's low visitor numbers ensure genuine solitude even during peak seasons.
+The Pulju moraines are a geologically unique attraction, offering close-up observation of rare glacial landforms unlike those found elsewhere in Finland.
+[1]

 Visitor Facilities And Travel